xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 ![AVL Tree and how it is mapped to ORAM](avloram.png) **Figure 4** - *A visualization of the logical AVL tree and how it is mapped to the PathORAM tree.
 We only need to keep track that node 42 is in position 2.
 Its children (node 20 and 73) have their position information (2 and 7 respectively) stored inside node 42.*

-This insight from ODS was previously implemented by P. Mishra et al in Oblix [\[5\]](#cite), where an oblivious AVL tree was used to develop an oblivious map. **In ENIGMAP, we build on the insight from ODS to develop an oblivious AVL tree, with practical optimizations related to TEEs.**
+This insight from ODS was previously implemented by P. Mishra et al. in Oblix [\[5\]](#cite), where an oblivious AVL tree was used to develop an oblivious map. **In ENIGMAP, we build on the insight from ODS to develop an oblivious AVL tree, with practical optimizations related to TEEs.**

 # ENIGMAP